Background with hexagons

 • Staking represents one of the safest options in DeFi to generate yield.

-• Jito is considered a secure and trustable staking service.
+• Sanctum is considered a secure and trustable liquid staking service.

 • The yield (APY) is derived from staking SOL tokens – contributing to the Proof-of-Stake consensus mechanism of the Solana blockchain.